South Africa Lotto is a popular national lotto that has been around for decades.

 All South Africa Lotto prizes are awarded as lump-sum payments.

-Winners have up to one year from the draw date to claim their prize.
+Winners have up to one year from the draw date to claim prizes.

 Notable South Africa Lotto Winners